All Registered Voters In Nebraska Have Certain Rights.

 - If you go to the polling place but are physically unable to enter the polling place, you may remain in your vehicle and vote curbside.

-- If you have a hearing impairment, voters may contact the Nebraska Secretary of State’s Office TTY at 402-471-7229 for answers to their questions.
+- If you have a hearing impairment, voters may contact the Nebraska Secretary of State’s Office TTY at 402-471-7229 or email@example.com for answers to their questions.

 Accessible Voting in Nebraska

-- Prior to the 2006 statewide elections every polling place in each of Nebraska’s 93 counties received an AutoMARK for use by voters with disabilities.
+- Prior to the 2020 statewide elections, every polling place in each of Nebraska’s 93 counties received an ExpressVote for use by voters with disabilities.

-- The AutoMARK uses ballot-marking technology allowing voters with disabilities and other special needs to mark optical scan ballots privately and independently.
+- The ExpressVote offers voters with disabilities and other special needs the ability to mark ballot cards privately and independently.

 - an audio function with headset and earphones allowing voters with impaired vision to listen to choices.

-- a zoom feature enables voters to increase the font size of type for any and all races listed on the optical scan ballot
+- a zoom feature enables voters to increase the font size of type for any and all races listed on the ballot.

 All Polling Places in Nebraska Must Be Accessible

-The State of Nebraska has consistently worked with counties and their polling places to comply with ADA (Americans with Disabilities) standards ensuring accessibility to persons who are elderly or physically disabled.
-The regulations include standards for the parking area, the walkway, the entrance and/or exit; accessing the voting area, the booths and voting area and assistance for voters.
+The State of Nebraska has consistently worked with counties and their polling places to comply with Americans with Disabilities Act (ADA) standards ensuring accessibility to persons who are elderly or physically impaired.
+The regulations include standards for the parking area, the walkway, the entrance and/or exit, accessing the voting area, the voting booths, the voting area, and assistance for voters.

-- Curbs next to the main entrances at polling place must have curb-cuts or ADA standard permanent or temporary non-slip ramps.
+All curbs next to any main entrances to the polling place must have accessible curb-cuts or ADA-approved ramps (permanent or temporary).

 Other Assistance Available to Nebraska Voters at the Polls

-- Curbside voting – ballots brought to the voter’s car, parked within 1 block of the polling place, by one judge and one clerk of Receiving Board representing different parties.
+- Curbside voting – ballots brought to the voter’s car, parked within one block of the polling place, by one judge and one clerk of the Receiving Board representing different parties.

 Acts Prohibited in Nebraska